Skip to Main Content

 Finding Books in the Library:

-The MCC Library collections include a variety of books and reference works on textiles.
-To locate books on your topic, click on the link below to search the Library Catalog:
+The MCC Library collections include a variety of books and reference works regarding culture and fashion.
+To locate books on your topic, click on the link below:

 Search tips: